 The Oregon coast state parks are state parks in a coastal area in the northwest United States.
 The Oregon coast is filled with state parks home to all types of outdoor activities.
 If you have ever wanted to visit the pacific northwest, below are some of the best places to visit.
 To know more about the Oregon coast state parks, this is the post for you.

-With a breath-taking view, miles of hiking and biking trails, pristine beaches, and gorgeous weather, this place is perfect for vacation.
+Every turn will mesmerize, from craggy rock cliffs to protruding sea stacks, vibrant tidal pools to lush redwood woods.
+With a breathtaking view, miles of hiking and biking trails, pristine beaches, and gorgeous weather, this place is perfect for vacation.
 Oregon coast state parks offer group camping, hiking, biking, and paddle-boarding options.
 The parks have excellent and unique opportunities to explore—just a short drive from Portland.

 - Canon beach